rikunert/rikunert.github.io/_posts/2017-09-19-star-trek-episodes-ratings.md

 ```

 We follow the exact same strategy for the density plot.
-We first make a density plot with ggplot, the turn to matplotlib to add images of star ships.
+We first make a density plot with ggplot, then turn to matplotlib to add images of star ships.
 This should now be relatively straight forward.

 ```python